WingZLeung/TTDS/README.md

 ## Whisper-finetune.
 Note: forked from https://github.com/vasistalodagala/whisper-finetune.
+Code for filelists and training to be updated to repo.
 Changes to whisper-finetune:
 - spec augment training .py script added

 ## Reference